Aogle2/ComputerRMMBrandRecon/Readme.md

 ## Tools and items used in this

-Python 3
+Python 3,
-Virtual enviroment (venv)
+Virtual enviroment (venv),
 Git

 ## Modules used

-Matplotlib
+Matplotlib,
-Pandas
+Pandas,
 Sqlite3

 ## Databases Used